-In the previous publications such as [2], the Offloading is shown to be useful when an application is compute intensive at the same time not data intensive.
-Although this is true, it is not the complete picture.
-In our experiments after studying various real time applications we have found that the cloud computing is more beneficial for the applications which may not be compute intensive but data intensive, for example Torrent download application.
+In the previous publications such as [2] and [23], the offloading is shown to be useful when an application is compute intensive at the same time less data intensive.
+However, we found that it is not the complete picture.
+In our experiments with real time cloud applications we found that the cloud computing is more beneficial for the applications which may not be compute intensive but are data intensive, for example Torrent download application.

 If the application uses the display all the time, then chances are that offloading will not be beneficial.
-This is because the display will consume much higher energy than all the other components such as CPU, sensors put together, and therefore the CPU power saved by offloading (if any) will be fractional as compared to the display.Video processing is a good example for this case.
+This is because the display will consume much higher energy than all the other components such as CPU, sensors put together, and therefore the CPU power saved by offloading (if any) will be fractional as compared to the display.
+Video processing is a good example for this case.

-Offloading does better in terms of both energy and response time for applications which do not use display intensively and are at the same time compute intensive (for example Matrix app).
+Offloadable applications perform better in terms of both energy and response time, when they do not use display intensively and are at the same time compute intensive (for example Matrix app).
 Internet browsers are neither highly compute or data intensive, in such case offloading mode doesn’t perform well.

-To make Offloading more practical it is important to reduce the energy spent in the communication between mobiles and the cloud.
-In order to do so it is crucial to manage the process of choosing best possible network.
-Therefore it is important to compare energy consumption in mobiles with varying networks like 4G vs Wi-Fi or even 4G Vs 3G.
-One may assume that because 4G is fastest and we can always rely on it for Offloading; however our results clearly indicate that it is not always the case.
+To make offloading more practical it is important to reduce the energy spent in the communication between mobiles and the cloud.
+As shown in our experiments, we can compare energy consumption in mobiles with varying networks like 4G vs. Wi-Fi or even 4G vs. 3G.
+This comparison shows that it is crucial to manage the process of choosing best possible network.
+One may assume that because 4G is fastest and we can always rely on it for offloading; however our results clearly indicate that it is not always the case.
 Surely, it depends on 4G band, carrier and device.

-If you have a perfect 3G coverage as opposed to poor 4G than 3G would perform far better than 4G and vice versa.
-If you live between cell edges or where a coverage of 3G/4G ends then handovers will kill your battery.
-4G generally means faster data rates and as a result user tend to consume more data; this could lead to battery draining much more.
-Depends on the amount and type of usage, signal strength in the area and the kind of apps that are being used.
-Some apps require a channel to be established between the base station and the mobile phone at regular intervals, which drains the battery.

-Your phone is constantly pining for the network.
+Network quality is also an important factor.
+We found that a perfect 3G-coverage performs far better as opposed to poor 4G and vice versa.
+In the region of cell edges or where coverage of 3G/4G ends, the handovers result in high battery consumption.
+The phone is constantly pining for the network.
 That means it periodically scans the airwaves around it to determine which tower it should tether itself to.
 The more networks there are to choose from the more scans it must make.
+Some apps require a channel to be established between the base station and the mobile phone at regular intervals, which drains the battery.

-4G phones are fast, but they can also suck a battery dry in a few hours.
-The radio in the 4G or LTE device is doing a lot more than it ever did in your old 3G handset.
+4G generally means faster data rates and as a result user tend to consume more data; this could lead to battery draining much more.
+The radio in the 4G or LTE device is doing a lot more than it ever did in the old 3G handset.
 The radio is the single biggest source of power drain in any device apart from the LED screen, but unlike the display, the radio is always on.
-And 4G is particularly hungry.
-Most of the 4G devices sold today use a technology called MIMO, which doesn’t just send or receive a single signal, but rather has multiple parallel transmissions.
+4G is particularly hungry, most of the 4G devices sold today use multi-input multi-output (MIMO) antenna technology, which has multiple parallel transmissions.
 Each phone has two antennas, each of which requires its own power amplifier.

-In the next section we have proposed a middleware framework for offloading decision engine mechanisms which can be used by a smartphone to decide which network carrier will be the best for offloading.
+Therefore, we conclude that overall performance of offloading depends on various factors such as the amount of data and type of usage, signal strength in the area and the kind of apps that are being used.
+In the next chapter, we have proposed a middleware framework for offloading which provides a decision engine mechanism for smartphone to decide which network carrier will be the best for offloading, taking into account various factors mentioned above.